watatomo/enstars-wiki/p/ss.md

-# Making and Uploading EnStB's Sprite Studio Mini Characters to the wiki
+# Making SpriteStudio Assets for the wiki

 ## Prerequisites